How I Launched A $12K/Month Amazon Seller Central And Google Sheets Integration

 GORILLA ROI has provided an update on their business!

-Over 1 year ago, we followed up with GORILLA ROI to see how they've been doing since we published this article.
+Almost 2 years ago, we followed up with GORILLA ROI to see how they've been doing since we published this article.

 Hey! 👋 I'm Pat Walls, the founder of Starter Story.